 The statement of activities presents a comparison between direct expenses and program revenues for each segment of the business-type activities of the Charter School and for each function of the Charter School's governmental activities.
 Direct expenses are those that are specifically associated with a program or function and, therefore, are clearly identifiable to a particular function.
 Indirect expenses are allocated to the functions using an appropriate allocation method or association with the specific function.
-Indirect expenses and tuition reimbursements.
+Indirect expenses include health benefits, employer's share of payroll taxes, compensated absences and tuition reimbursements.

-Basic Financial Statements - Government-Wide Statements (Continued)
+C. Basic Financial Statements - Government-Wide Statements (Continued)